 Charlie welcomes instructions on behalf of both employees and employers.

-As a pupil to Alice Mayhew, Charlie gained experience of a wide variety of employment issues, including high value discrimination, unfair dismissal, TUPE and whistle blowing claims.
+As a pupil to Alice Mayhew KC, Charlie gained experience of a wide variety of employment issues, including high value discrimination, unfair dismissal, TUPE and whistle blowing claims.

 Charlie has provided research and drafting support in the following matters: